Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 ---

-In total, we have implemented **two tests**.
+In total, we have implemented **four tests**.
 The first test validates the `FruitVegDataset` class, ensuring correct data preprocessing, directory structure creation, and file copying for training, validation, and testing splits.
-It also verifies that all expected directories exist and contain images.
 The second test evaluates the `FruitClassifier` model, specifically testing its forward pass with different batch sizes to ensure the output has the correct shape.
-These tests focus on the most critical parts of the application: data handling and model functionality, ensuring they work as expected under typical conditions.
+The third tests the api and the fourth test checks the inference part of our model.
+These tests focus on the most critical parts of the application: data handling, api, inference and model functionality, ensuring they work as expected under typical conditions.

 ---